rpanch1/Arduino---Heart-Rate-Monitor/README.md

 # Arduino---Heart-Rate-Monitor
 Arduino Project

-For this project we contructed a heartbeat monitor which will calculate the bpm (beats per minute) and display it onto an LCD display via Bluetooth.
+For this project I contructed a heartbeat monitor which will calculate the bpm (beats per minute) and display it onto an LCD display via Bluetooth.
 A heart rate sensor module is used to measure the bpm using the person’s finger.
 An LCD display will be connected to a second Arduino which will display the bpm of the person.
 Both Arduinos will have a Bluetooth module.
 The data from the heart rate sensor will be sent to the